Swain County – a Great Place To Visit, And You Would Want To Live Here

 Library — The Marianna Black Library is a member of the Fontana Regional Library System.
 Located at the corner of Rector and Academy Streets.
 In addition to library services and programs for adults and children, there is free use of computers, free high-speed internet access, remote printing and more..
 828-488-3030.

 Media — Newspapers serving Swain County include the daily Asheville Citizen-Times and weeklies The Smoky Mountain Times, Cherokee One Feather and Smoky Mountain News.
 The local radio station is WBHN (1590 am)

 Post Office — The main post office is located on Slope Street in Bryson City.
 828-488-3481.
 Almond, Cherokee and Whittier also have post offices.

 Recreation – In addition to the many outdoor opportunities offered in Swain County, there is also an organized Recreation Department which offers a variety of classes and events.
-It also offers a public swimming pool, tennis courts, several public ball-fields, and playgrounds.
-You may reach the Swain County Recreation Department at 828-488-6159.
+It also offers a public swimming pool, tennis courts, several public ball-fields, playgrounds, and a walking trail.
+30 Recreation Park Dr. (off W. Deep Creek Rd.)
+828-488-6159.

 Taxes – North Carolina has an income tax on both personal and business income.
 It does not levy a property tax.
 Sales tax is collected on all goods with some exceptions.
 Swain County levies an ad-valorem tax.
-The Town of Bryson City has an ad-valorem tax within its corporate limits, using the county
+The Town of Bryson City has an ad-valorem tax within its corporate limits.

 Voter Registration — To be eligible to vote in Swain County, you must be a citizen of the US, at least 18 years of age and a legal resident of Swain County.
 You must be registered at least 21 working days prior to any election to be able to vote in that election.
 Registered voters always vote in the precinct where they live.
 The Board of Elections is located at 1422 Hwy 19 South.
 828-488-6177.